ettomatic/ashikawa-core/README.md

 [![Build Status](https://secure.travis-ci.org/triAGENS/ashikawa-core.png?branch=master)](http://travis-ci.org/triAGENS/ashikawa-core)

-*ArangoDB is the new name for AvocadoDB.
-This renaming process is in progress, please be patient.*

 Ashikawa Core is a Wrapper around the ArangoDB Rest API.
 It provides low level access and will be used in different ArangoDB ODMs.

 ## How to use it